 While these treatments can effectively treat hormonal imbalances, they also have risks.
 Hormone replacement therapy has been associated with an increased risk of certain types of cancer, blood clots, and stroke.

 Birth control pills also come with risks.
 While birth control can help balance hormones in some cases, it can do more harm than good and disrupt hormones even further.
-Additionally, some birth control pills are associated with an increased risk of blood clots and certain types of cancer.
+Some birth control pills are associated with an increased risk of blood clots and certain types of cancer.
 It’s important to talk to your healthcare provider about the risks and benefits of these treatments before starting them.

 Regarding other medications, surgery, and radiation therapy, each has its own potential risks.
 It is important to talk to your healthcare provider about the risks and benefits of these treatments before starting them.